Bocholt textile museum: Collections

-In the weaving shed, only a part of the collection is displayed.
+In the weaving mill, only a part of the collection is displayed.
 Since 1984 samples have been collected of all aspects of the spinning (mule and ring spinning), weaving (raw cotton weaving, coloured woven goods, ribbon weaving) process and the finishing processes (bleaching, dyeing, printing).
 In addition, the fields of knitting (vests, jumpers), embroidery, ornamental textiles (ribbons, braiding and trimmings), lace and curtain-making are separate themes within the collection.

 The museum stores contain complete specialised workshops and an extensive collection of historic pattern books, fabric samples, designs and drawings.

 The spinning mill is used for exhibition, meeting space and temporary displays.